 ‘Hey, can you hear me?
 What’s hurting you so much?!
 You have become almost dumb!
 No talking, no reading, even you didn't watch Tv news.
 What's wrong?!
 Please tell me something.
 I can't bear your silence anymore.
 Tell me.
 Share your grief with me.
 You’ll get relief, ‘I squeezed his hand softly.

 In a broken voice, he said, ‘I missed my children, especially my little grandchildren!
 So many times, I raised my voice amidst their screeching sound while playing.
 They got scared.
 Even the youngest one stared at me strangely.
 He is only five years old!
 He made his face and ran away.
 I lost my temper so quickly; that I forgot they are kids only!
 Can't control me.
 Every day he babbled before me about his imaginary stories.
 I paid attention.
 But two-three times he disturbed me in news time.
 That made me angry, and I lost control of myself.
 He didn't dare to say anything at that time but the next day he asked me in his sweet baby voice ‘Dadu why are you so angry?!
 I’ll miss you Dadu when I’ll go back.’

 His voice was choked.
 He wiped out the tears.
 Again, he continued, ‘I knew that they would be here for a short time.
 I should have spent more time with them rather than isolating myself in my own activities.
 I shouldn't be like that.
 I should have played with them.
 He pulled me so many times and forced me to join in their game but every time I showed one excuse or other!
 I was always complaining before you that I want peace of mind.
 Now I am regretting my own mistake!
 I lost those joyful happy moments of my little kids, their sweet voice, their ever-smiling faces!
 The house is empty.
 No one is there to disturb me during my news time or anytime.
-But instead of peace I f- feel discomfort.
+But instead of peace I f- feel uncomfortable.
 I feel so lonely!
 T- this empty house, this silent empty living room is killing me inside.
 I never felt so weird feeling before!’